deutsche-nationalbibliothek/casimir-workshop/data/README.md

   * `1/3`: slightly useful
   * `0`: wrong

-where the usefulness relates to how useful a subject suggestions would be for a user from the retrieval perspective.
+where the usefulness relates to how useful a subject suggestion would be for a user from the retrieval perspective.

-Corresponding to the graded relevance data there are document titles and machine based translations in the file `graded_relevance/doc_titles_w-translations.csv` that match the documents for the graded relvance sample.
+Corresponding to the graded relevance data there are document titles and machine based translations in the file `graded_relevance/doc_titles_w-translations.csv` that match the documents for the graded relevance sample.
 Columns:

   - `doc_id`: DNB Identifier for documents
   - `doc_title_ger`: German title of the document